evazhang612/sokt-landing/_pages/courses.md

 I have been asked for class recommendations and 4 year plans a few times, and compiled the below for anyone else curious.

 As a general rule of thumb, I tried to take interesting classes with content hard to master on my own.
-Sounds like an intuitive thing, but a bit hard to follow since everyone feels a bit pressured to lay out a 4 year plan the day before Freshman year even started.
+Sounds like an intuitive thing, but hard to follow since everyone feels a bit pressured to lay out a 4 year plan the day before Freshman year even started.

 which had content I would find interesting and more difficult to master on my own.
 (This also goes for interesting topics or people I wouldn't otherwise meet).
 I then chose the major based on the classes I took the most, and then filled in the gaps with the major requirements.